Home Top Vancouver Attractions Vancouver’s Pacific National Exhibition Vancouver’s PNE Fright Nights Haunted Houses Reviews and Descriptions

 Looking for descriptions and reviews of the Halloween haunted houses at Fright Nights at the PNE’s Playland in Vancouver?
 Here’s where you’ll find them!

-In 2022 Fright Nights happens on select dates between October 7th and October 31st.
-For the attraction’s official website visit frightnights.ca.
+In 2024 Fright Nights happens on select dates between October 4th and 31st.
+For the attraction’s official website, visit frightnights.ca.

-The following is one of Vancouver’s most in-depth and detailed reviews of the PNE’s seven haunted attractions: Haunted Mansion, The Bloodshed, Darkness, Fear, Materia Medica, Hollywood Horrors and Keepers Doll Factory.
+The following is one of Vancouver’s most in-depth and detailed reviews of the PNE’s haunted attractions: Haunted Mansion, The Bloodshed, Darkness, Fear, Materia Medica, Keepers Doll Factory, Carn-Evil, and the newest house, The Void.

 Some are slightly better than others, but all are impressive and of a very high standard.